 BIO

 Jennifer exhibits her work nationally, including at the ASU Art Museum Ceramics Research Center, The Clay Studio, The Clay Center of New Orleans, The Daum Museum of Contemporary Art, Nora Eccles Harrison Museum of Art, Williamsburg Art & Historical Center, Guilford Art Center, S. Tucker Cooke Gallery, Silvermine Galleries, and the Samuel Dorsky Museum of Art.
 She received local recognition through an emerging artist award from The Drew Friedman Community Art Center in Westport, CT.
-She is currently a member of the Silvermine Guild of Artists.

 About the work